 Motorcycles can be parked in the northwest corner of the student parking area (lot PM) or other open parking areas.

 Sustainable vehicle spaces

-Designated parking spaces for sustainable vehicles are marked with signs in lots P2 and P5.
+Designated parking spaces for sustainable vehicles (flex-fuels, hybrids and electric vehicles) are marked with signs in lots P2 and P5.
 On the parking map, their approximate locations are marked SV.

 Bicycle racks are near the front building entrance and at the west end of the Arts and Sciences Building.